backdrop-contrib/bueditor/README.txt

 and it is clicked after selecting the "Hello world!" text in the textarea.
 Then the result is:
 <p>Hello world!</p>
 with the selection preserved.
-Multiple occurances of %TEXT% is possible and each will be replaced by the selected text.
+Multiple occurrences of %TEXT% is possible and each will be replaced by the selected text.
 These type of buttons are useful for simple html tags or other tag systems like BBCode.
 Note: if you want to insert some text containing the phrase %TEXT%, use a javascript button.

 - JAVASCRIPT BUTTONS
 These type of buttons are used for special cases where it is insufficient to just replace the selected text.
-The content of a javascript button must begin with a 3 charater text "js:" to be differentiated from a html button.
+The content of a javascript button must begin with a 3 character text "js:" to be differentiated from a html button.
 The remaining code is treated as a javascript code and executed in a function when the button is clicked.
 The function is called with the parameter E which represents the active editor.
 Editor has many ready-to-use methods and variables making it easy to create javascript buttons.